 Ten commonly asked questions about PAD’s for Tennessee

-Note: the following 10 FAQs are designed to provide a quick and accessible guide to what your state Statutes say – or do not say – about PADs.
+Note: the following 10 FAQs are designed to provide a quick and accessible guide to what your state statutes say – or do not say – about PADs.
 The FAQs do not attempt to provide a complete overview of the law in your state, nor can they take the place of legal advice.
+These answers were accurate when written in August 2006.

 1. Can I write a legally-binding psychiatric advance directive (PAD)?

 Yes, under the part of the Tennessee Statute entitled “Declarations for Mental Health Treatment”.
-The PAD form is available here and the Tennessee Department of Mental Health and Developmental Disabilities has published its own guide to the form here.
+The PAD form is available here and the Tennessee Department of Mental Health and Developmental Disabilities has published a guide to the form for providers here.

 2. Can I write advance instructions regarding medications and/or hospitalization?